ioos/bio_data_guide/CONTRIBUTING.md

 * The markdown and pdf will be saved in the local `bio-data-guide/docs` directory.
   * Reminder: `bio-data-guide/docs` is [ignored by git](https://github.com/ioos/bio_data_guide/blob/main/.gitignore).

-## Building and publishing the book on your fork
+## Building and publishing the book through GitHub on your fork

 * Create a fork of this repo under your ownership
 * create an empty `gh-pages` branch in your fork (see [here](https://jiafulow.github.io/blog/2020/07/09/create-gh-pages-branch-in-existing-repo/)).